This post may contain affiliate links. Please read my disclosure for more info.

 Flat White vs Cortado: Coffee-to-Milk Ratio

-A cortado is made with equal amounts of espresso and warm milk, while a flat white has 1/4 espresso and 3/4 steamed milk.
+A cortado blends espresso and warm milk in equal parts, but a flat white combines 1/4 espresso with 3/4 creamy steamed milk.

 Flat White vs Cortado: Serving Traditions